Del Worsham: 1991-1992: NHRA Rookie of the Year

 After starting the last race of the 1990 season, Worsham began his professional drag racing career in 1991 driving his father's Nitro Funny Car.
 Seven races into the season, he won the Southern Nationals in Atlanta, Georgia.
 In doing so, Worsham, who was 21 years old at the time, became the youngest driver ever to win a Funny Car event.
 He continued his early success by winning the Summernationals in Englishtown, New Jersey, less than three months later.
 At the conclusion of the 1991 season, Worsham finished sixth in the Funny Car points standings and was named the NHRA Rookie of the Year.

-Del followed up his strong performance in 1991 by placing second in three events: the U.S. Nationals, the Summernationals, and the Southern Nationals.
+Worsham followed up his strong performance in 1991 by placing second in three events: the U.S. Nationals, the Summernationals, and the Southern Nationals.
 Although he did not win a race, he placed fourth in the Funny Car points standings, a two-place improvement from his rookie year.